Your Tenant Left The Unit A Mess

 Any damage incurred to the property should be repaired using the security deposit.
 KEEP ALL THE RECEIPTS.
 Mail copies to the new address, or if there is no new address, the last known address, of the tenant (which may end up being the unit itself, but do it anyway for legal purposes).
 If there is any deposit remaining after everything has been fixed, include a check for the balance when you send the copies of receipts.

 What is considered “reasonable wear and tear” can be difficult to quantify, and it’s not always clear what constitutes normal deterioration (i.e., carpet wear) versus actual damage (i.e., cigarette burns).
 The length of the tenancy must be taken into consideration when assessing “reasonable wear and tear” as applied to paint, carpets/floors, cabinets, etc. State law also varies on this, so check your local regulations.

 Dirt is not considered “wear and tear”.
 A unit left excessively dirty or full of trash should be cleaned with the cost coming out of the security deposit.
 It’s a good idea to take photographs before doing anything.
-Use a professional cleaning service and keep the receipts of all the cleaning that you expect the tenant to pay for (using their security deposit).
+Use a professional house cleaning service near you and keep the receipts of all the cleaning that you expect the tenant to pay for (using their security deposit).

 Know your rights and your tenants’ rights, and work within the law.
 Do not get angry or act rash.
 Keep it legal and by the books – this will protect you if anything goes to court.